udoering/JavaSolCheckCOJU/README.md

   - task dependent part: XYZ_refSolClass.java<br>
     Assuming XYZ.java is the file name of the student solution.
   - task independent part: Check.java<br>
-    From the software quality point of view Check.java is too large but it is easy to copy-paste during each single exercise generation.
+    From the software quality point of view Check.java is too large but it is easy to copy-paste this (single) file during each single exercise generation.
-    When the code is later less experimental it might be split and integrated into the docker images (similarly to JUnit).
+    When the code is later less experimental it might be split again and integrated into the docker images as JAR (similarly to JUnit).

 ## Functional parts of the Check.java
   - general check description, realised using annotations